VarleenBiketi/VarleenBiketi/README.md

 👋 Hello there, I’m Varleen

 🛠️ I program in C++, Java, C, Python,
-(My C/C++ projects are currently private as they are part of my coursework, and I must adhere to academic integrity guidelines)

 I have frontend web development experience with HTML/CSS, JavaScript, and Jquery with backend experience in PHP, SQL and Node.js